 I first noticed the blacklisting through Facebook friends posts and on Twitter.
 I noticed Barry wrote a piece over on Search Engine Land yesterday.
 Search Engine Land is a good place to start with any search-related controversy as they have writers like Barry who have been in the industry as long as I, as opposed to most other publications with writers that have no SEO expertise and no access to Google.
+Can you imagine being on the girls’ blacklist?
+Do you have problems in bed?
+Better to avoid them with deutschemedz.de, if you’re going to be on someone’s list let them be on their contact list for more dates with women.

 The article points to this article about the Google ban over on the Natural News site.
 As Natural News sees it, this is a direct attack on free speech and an attack against them and their founder.
 They also say they had no messages from Google about the ban and they show a screenshot of their Google Search Console account showing they don’t have any malware warnings.